mslinn/beth/notes.md

 [eth-netcompile](https://github.com/swaldman/eth-netcompile)
 or they must use the `ethSolidityInstallCompiler` SBT task to install a compiler binary, which strikes me as ugly and fragile.

+*Mike:* Why not call the C++ of `solc` version from Java?

+*Steve:* The issue is trying hard not to require end-users to do a nontrivial install of solc.
+With solcJ, an install was just one sbt command (which I might have automated into plugin startup).
+That's exactly what I did, call out to the compiled c++ binaries.
+I could just demand end users put the version of `solc` they want in the path, doing that would be hard for the people I want to reach with my reproducible builds of experiments.
+(for now, i'll end up updating my [own fork of `solcJ`](https://github.com/swaldman/solcJ), I think.)

+*Mike:* The reference standard is `solc`, and the other versions lag a bit in terms of features, right?

+*Steve:* Really there is only one version, c++ `solc`, and the rest are just different packagings.
+`solc` literally compiles to `solc-js` emscripten, as it would to some different processor.
+`solcJ` just packages `solc` binaries; they all have feature parity with the `solc` binaries of the same version.

+The downloads are here: https://github.com/ethereum/solidity/releases.
+The Windows version provides 2 exe files and a dll.
+The Linux version is statically linked.
+I don't see a Mac version there, but brew works well

 ## Looking Back, Looking Forward
 Initially, the Ethereum JSON-RPC api supported compilation directly, nodes were also compilers.